BenasJasilionis/tech201_virtualisation/README.md

 * sudo apt-get install nginx -y
 * (clear) cleans the screen
 * Have to start the systme after downloading it -> sudo systemctl start nginx (name of the program)
-* Can check if it worked by doing -> sudo systemct1 status nginx
+* Can check if it worked by doing -> sudo systemctl status nginx
 * Machine has IP but we dont know it, and vagrant changes the IP every time it gets span up
 * To give out vitual machine an IP :In vagrant file add below box command -> config.vm.network "private_network", ip: "192.168.10.100"
 * Can specify any IP you want